-Many people consider themselves to be a moderate drinker, but, in reality, are drinking more than the low-risk guidelines.
+Many people consider themselves to be moderate drinkers.
+In reality, they are drinking more than the low-risk guidelines.

-In 2019, 9.9 litres (L) of pure alcohol were sold per adult in Scotland, equivalent to 19.1 units per adult per week.
+In 2020, 9.4 litres (L) of pure alcohol were sold per adult in Scotland.
+This is equivalent to 18 units per adult per week.

 The Chief Medical Officers’ guidelines for both men and women are: